-Level 1 for example, assumes that the OEM is in the process of planning a new vehicle, is often determined as the LCA on a hypothetically defined vehicle.
+Level 1 for example, assumes that the OEM is in the process of planning a new vehicle, which is often determined as the LCA on a hypothetically defined vehicle.

 Level 2 for example, assumes determinations at the stage of product development by OEMs, whereas for specific parts, determinations using primary data are possible.
 Therefore, it is assumed to be used to check the effects of introducing specific components.

 Level 3 for example, assumes a situation where primary data exists for parts, etc. of the vehicle in question, where the determination is made at the manufacturing stage by the OEM.
-In other words, the primary data can be used for the determination of the basic unit for material production and parts production.
+I

 Level 4 for example, assumes a situation where primary data exists for the whole supply chains and manufacturing of the vehicle in question.
 Therefore, the main difference between Levels 3 and 4 is laid on the modelling of the supply chain.